The state of New Mexico provides several veteran benefits. This page explains those benefits.

 Children between the ages of 16-26 whose veteran parent was killed in action or died as a result of their wounds incurred in battle, qualify for a full tuition waiver at any state funded post-secondary school.
 A $150 stipend, per semester, will be issued to help with books or fees.

 Veterans who have been residents of New Mexico for a minimum of 10 years, served in Vietnam, and were issued the Vietnam Campaign or Service Medal are eligible.
 The Vietnam Veteran Scholarship will pay full tuition and books at any state funded post-secondary school.

 Wartime Veteran Scholarship Fund

-Any veteran rated 100% service-connected disabled, qualifies for a free lifetime small game hunting and fishing license in the State of New Mexico.
+Any veteran rated 100% service-connected disabled is eligible for a free lifetime New Mexico small-game hunting & fishing license.

-Any active duty military personnel, National Guard or Reserve member who is a legally domiciled resident of New Mexico can apply for a temporary active duty fishing or small game hunting license.
+Active duty, National Guard or Reserve members who are New Mexico residents can get a temporary fishing or small game hunting license.
 Applicants must show proof of residency and not claim residency elsewhere.
 Applicants may also apply if they are on active duty outside the state but are currently on leave in New Mexico for not more than 30 days.